Stripe Webhooks: Complete Guide with Event Examples

 });

-If your endpoint times out, Stripe will retry the webhook, potentially causing duplicate processing.
+If your endpoint times out, Stripe retries the webhook.
+This can cause duplicate processing.

 Testing Stripe Webhooks